HTTP status codes are an essential part of SEO and web development.

 Regarding 307s, Googlebot will automatically follow these redirects but they are treated like 302s.

-This means that the old location of the page is still indexed and can still show up in search results.
+This means that the old location of the page is still indexed and can still show up in search results (to avoid this, you will need to add a 301 redirect).

 Google officially reported that it follows up to 10 redirect hops.
-So, don’t worry about any SEO issue, if you have less than that.
+So, don’t worry, if you have less than that.

 Client Error (400–499)